skyhitblog/Crabb/README.md

 ==================
 Store your files on the cloud.

-In this project I've used CarrierWave for file uploading, Devise for authetication & Fog for connecting Amazon Cloud Storage.
+In this project I've used CarrierWave for file uploading, Devise for authentication & Fog for connecting Amazon Cloud Storage.